Rotunda at dusk

 To learn more about specific courses taken as part of the completion of this degree, visit the Graduate Record website.
 These webpages represent the official repository for academic program requirements.
 A link to these publications can be found in the Curriculum Information section at the bottom of this page.

 A minimum of 33 semester-hours of graduate course credit must be completed to earn an M.Ed.
-The 30-credit requirement applies to students who entered the program in and all semesters after Fall 2018.
 Up to 6 semester-hours of graduate credit taken prior to admission may be counted toward the degree, as long as courses are current and related to the program of study.
 This program requires the submission of a comprehensive paper, due in the last semester of study.

 Comprehensive Exam: